DannaCojocari/LFA_Course/Labs/Lab1/REPORT_TEMPLATE.md

         }
 ```

-* In order to generate 5 strings, I initialize the string with "S" which is the first non-terminal, then I check if there are non-terminals in the word and I replace it randomly with the production.
-This loop continues until it reaches a string with only terminals.
+* In order to generate 5 strings from the grammar, I initialize every string with "S" which is the first non-terminal.
+Then I check if there are non-terminals in the word and I replace them randomly choosing from the production rules.
+This loop continues until the generated string consists only of terminal symbols.

 ```
     def generateStrings(self, non_terminal="S"):